ROCm/hipSOLVER/docs/source/userguide_usage.rst

 ============================================

-hipSOLVER is designed to make it easy for users of cuSOLVER to port their existing applications to hipSOLVER, and provides two separate but interchangeable APIs in order to facilitate a two-stage transition process.
-Users are encouraged to start with hipSOLVER's
+hipSOLVER is designed to make it easy for users of cuSOLVER to port their existing applications to hipSOLVER, and provides two separate but interchangeable API patterns in order to facilitate a two-stage transition process.
+Users are encouraged to start with hipSOLVER's compatibility APIs, which use the :ref:`hipsolverDn <library_compat>` and :ref:`hipsolverRf <library_refactor>` prefixes and have method signatures that are fully consistent with cuSOLVER functions.

-:ref:`compatibility API <library_compat>`, which uses the `hipsolverDn` prefix and has method signatures that are fully consistent with cusolverDn functions.
-However, the compatibility API may introduce some performance drawbacks, especially when using the rocSOLVER backend.
+However, the compatibility APIs may introduce some performance drawbacks, especially when using the rocSOLVER backend.
 So, as a second stage, it is recommended to begin the switch to hipSOLVER's :ref:`regular API <library_api>`, which uses the `hipsolver` prefix and introduces minor adjustments to the API in order to get the best performance out of the rocSOLVER backend.
-In most cases, switching to the regular API is as simple as removing `Dn` from the `hipsolverDn` prefix.
+In most cases, switching to the regular API is as simple as removing `Dn` from the `hipsolverDn` prefix (methods with the `hipsolverRf` prefix are not currently supported by the regular API).

-(No matter which API is used, a hipSOLVER application can be executed, without modifications to the code, in systems with cuSOLVER or rocSOLVER installed.
-However, using the regular API ensures the best performance out of both backends).
+No matter which API is used, a hipSOLVER application can be executed, without modifications to the code, in systems with cuSOLVER or rocSOLVER installed.
+However, using the regular API ensures the best performance out of both backends.

 .. _compat_api_differences:

-Some considerations when using the compatibility hipSOLVER API
+Some considerations when using the hipsolverDn API
 ===============================================================

-hipSOLVER's compatibility API is intended as a 1:1 translation of the cuSOLVER API, but not all functionality is equally supported in rocSOLVER.
-Keep in mind the following considerations when using the compatibility API.
+The hipsolverDn API is intended as a 1:1 translation of the cusolverDn API, but not all functionality is equally supported in rocSOLVER.
+Keep in mind the following considerations when using this compatibility API.

 Different minimum array lengths